ericyanush/ENSE353-Docs/docs/05_Lab_4/02_install_phpmyadmin.md

-The second exercise assigned for the second lab was to install PHPMyAdmin to make administering the LAMP stack easier.
+The second exercise assigned for the fourth lab was to install PHPMyAdmin to make administering the LAMP stack easier.

 ###Requirements
 ------------------------